 The above code installs the dependencies specified in your

 Gemfile, and runs a Middleman build on the virtual machine.

-Amazon S3 bucket sync from the step list.
+- Configure the Amazon S3 bucket sync Step:

-This will select the contents of the build folder in the project source path on the virtual machine.
-It will be uploaded on every build.
+$BITRISE_SOURCE_DIR/build/(This will select the contents of the build folder in the project source path on the virtual machine.
+It will be uploaded on every build.)

 If you chose GitHub when adding your repository, each code change (commit) on GitHub will automatically trigger a Bitrise build.
 Otherwise you can find more information about how you can setup a Webhook, to trigger builds automatically for code push, pull request and tags here.